Natalie Choquette: Life

-Choquette was born in Tokyo.
+Choquette was born in Tokyo to Canadian diplomats.
 She grew up in Lima, Peru, Boston, Rome, Montreal, and Moscow.
 Choquette studied at Institut Saint-Dominique.
 She graduated from Collège International Marie de France, and from Université de Montréal, where she studied with Roland Richard.
 She has received an honorary doctorate from the University of Ottawa.

 She won four Félix Awards, in classical music and has sold over 100,000 albums.
 Covering the following styles: Opera, Classical, Sacred Music, New Age as well as Popular.
 She has three daughters.
 She has performed all over the world.
 Choquette has recorded in over a dozen languages including Chinese, Arabic, Russian, Yiddish, Portuguese, Japanese, Greek and more; she also speaks several languages fluently including French, English, Spanish, Italian as well as functional German, Arabic and Russian.

-Since 2011 Choquette has performed as Mimi in La Diva Malbouffa, a children's show which has toured in several hundred schools across Canada.
+Since 2011, Choquette has performed as Mimi in La Diva Malbouffa, a children's show which has toured in several hundred schools across Canada.
 The show was also presented in St Petersburg in the Russian language.
 In 2011, she appeared with the Belgian Royal Air Force Band.

+In addition to conventional opera, she has also frequently performed comedic opera shows as La Fettucini.
+In 2024, she appeared in the 17th series of Britain's Got Talent, in a controversial audition which climaxed with her dumping a pot of spaghetti over Simon Cowell's head; according to Choquette, she had been courted to appear on the series for several years before finally agreeing, and it had been the production team's idea to have the performance conclude with her throwing food, which is not ordinarily part of that number when she does it in her La Fettucini shows.